14th Annual CME Symposium

 This advanced CME activity will provide participants with the latest information and practical guidance from internationally recognized experts on pathogenesis, progress in antiretroviral drug development, patient management in special circumstances, and comorbidities, enabling practitioners to deliver the highest quality care in all practice settings.

-The primary goals of this activity are to increase each frontline care provider's competence to:
+The primary goals of this activity are to increase each attendee's competence to:

 Infectious Disease Physicians, General Practitioners, Nurse Practitioners, Physician Assistants, Nurses, Pharmacists, and others involved in frontline HIV treatment and care are invited to participate.